vuejs/v2.vuejs.org/src/v2/api/index.md

   A list/hash of attributes that are exposed to accept data from the parent component.
 It has an Array-based simple syntax and an alternative Object-based syntax that allows advanced configurations such as type checking, custom validation and default values.

+  With Object-based syntax, you can use following options:
+    - **type:** can be one of the following native constructors: `String`, `Number`, `Boolean`, `Array`, `Object`, `Date`, `Function`, `Symbol` or any custom constructor function.
+Will check if a prop has a given type, and will throw a warning if it doesn't.
+    - **default:** `any`
+    Specifies a default value for the prop.
+If prop is not passed, the `default` value will be used instead.
+Object or array defaults must be returned from a factory function.
+    - **required:** `Boolean`
+    Defines if prop is required.
+When set to `true`, will produce a console warning if prop is not passed.
+    - **validator:** `Function`
+    Custom validator function that takes the prop value and returns a boolean.
+When returns `false` (i.e. when prop fails validation), throws a console warning.

+  You can read more about props validation [here](../guide/components-props.html#Prop-Validation).

 - **Example:**

   ``` js